 The Director of Student Engagement and Leadership is the designated campus administrator for approving all requests for chalking university grounds by student organizations (Student Orgs).

 The term "Chalking" refers to the time-honored practice at CSU-Pueblo of using chalk on designated campus surfaces for messages.
 These messages often concern student elections, student organization meetings, event advertisement, etc...
 Student Engagement and Leadership supports the freedom of expression, while at the same time strives to maintain order.
 Chalking on the CSU-Pueblo campus will be permitted in a designated place, time, and manner.
 Only CSU-Pueblo registered Student Organizations will be allowed approval.
 Chalking may be done no more than 7 days in advance of event.

 Chalking is allowed in the following areas:

-This form provides an opportunity for your StudOrg Officers to request a personal meeting or presentation with one of our StudOrg Team members at a time that is convenient for your membership.
-Please fill out this form in its entirety so that our StudOrg Team can fully answer the questions that you have.
+This form provides an opportunity for your StudOrg Officers to request a personal meeting or presentation with one of our Student Org Team members at a time that is convenient for your membership.
+Please fill out this form in its entirety so that our Student Org Team can fully answer the questions that you have.

-Please provide the Office of Student Activities (OSA) a breakdown of the travel you attended.
-This form is intended to provide feedback for OSA and your StudOrg on the value of the travel and its contribution to student life here at CSU-Pueblo.
+Please provide Student Engagement and Leadership (SEAL) a breakdown of the travel you attended.
+This form is intended to provide feedback for SEAL and your Student Org on the value of the travel and its contribution to student life here at CSU-Pueblo.

 Please fill out this form to the best of your ability as soon as possible upon returning from the event.